GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 on how the Web Store and Products are being used.

-9.2 The data collected is examined in the aggregate to improve the Web Store for users and Developers and is maintained in accordance with Google’s Privacy Policy.
+9.2 The data collected is examined in the aggregate to improve the Web Store for users and Developers and is maintained in accordance with Google's Privacy Policy.
 To ensure the improvement of Products, limited aggregate data may be available to you upon written request.

 ## 10\.
 Terminating this Agreement {: #terminating }